-- Specific flexibility available in our Leave of Absence Policy for religious or cultural observance. - The allocation of faith rooms for use during lunch break periods. - "Religion/belief" as a named category on our Harassment Formal Complaints Form, which asks for the nature of harassment complaints. - The Council has established a Head of Service Equality Champion to lead on Religion and Belief issues.
+- Specific flexibility available in our Leave of Absence Policy for religious or cultural observance. - The allocation of faith rooms for use during lunch break periods. - "Religion/belief" as a named category on our Harassment Formal Complaints Form, which asks for the nature of harassment complaints. - The Council has established an Equality Champion to lead on Religion and Belief issues.

-By Sexual Orientation
+Sexual Orientation

 Information on the percentage of our employees who are Lesbian, Gay, or Bisexual (LGB) does not provide a complete picture.
-We still have information missing on employees' sexual orientation for 49.90 % of employees, although this gap reduces when schools are excluded.
+We still don't have information on employees' sexual orientation for 49.90 % of employees, although this gap reduces significantly when schools are excluded.

-11.2 In total, 0.49% of our employees report being LGB, indicating that we need to do some work to ensure people feel comfortable declaring their sexual orientation on a monitoring form
+In total, 0.65% of our employee's report being LGB, indicating that we need to do some work to ensure people feel comfortable declaring their sexual orientation on a monitoring form.

-Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will be using the feedback from the Workforce Equality index to make improvements where appropriate.
+Our participation in the Stonewall Workplace Equality Index and use of the Stonewall Top 100 Employer 2019 Logo is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will continue to use the feedback from the Workforce Equality Index to make improvements where appropriate.